Saved events

 Soundtracked by Michael Nyman’s evocative score, it won Oscars for Holly Hunter and Anna Paquin and Best Screenplay for Campion’s typically individualistic script.

-Tagged with: Cinema New releases F-rated
+Tagged with: Cinema F-rated New releases

 New Zealand/Australia/France 1993 Dir Jane Campion 121 min